SusieCodes/SusieCodes/README.md

 - 🚀 Ask me about my love of travel & learning new languages

 P.S.
-My daily github work is on my company account so are not reflected in my contributions chart here :)
+My daily github work is on my company account since Feb 2022 so are not reflected in my contributions chart here :)